top of page

 Supporting charities, community groups and social enterprises UK wide and meeting their needs as best as possible.

-We continue to volunteer our time for charities such as Choir with No Name and Hands On London in the local environment.
+We continue to volunteer our time for select charities such as Choir with No Name, Hands On London, Vauxhall Gardens Community Centre and Bassuah Legacy.
 Check out where our team volunteered at previously here.

 We continue to support the amazing social enterprises we work with, either for graphics repurposing, or when it comes to creating amazing social impact feature pieces.

-In 2024, we look at working together with the company Resysten to provide London charities that are located in the most polluted areas, with a way to combat air pollution.
+In 2025, we will look at working together with the company Resysten to get a pilot project underway, supporting London charities that are located in the most polluted areas, with a way to combat air pollution.
 We will look at spraying walls and surfaces that will remove dangerous pollutants over a span of 12 months.

 Over the next 3 years, we will look at increasing our reach of social impact by connecting projects with our clients from the onset to design with social impact in mind.